-However only members of the AGA at the start of the Tournament may add these points to their Representative Point account.
+However only members of the AGA at the start of the Tournament accrue these points to their Representative Point account.

 In an Accelerated Swiss tournament, the Accelerated Score of a player (Wins+initial Acceleration) shall be used in place of just Wins, to determine Representative Points earned.